Experimental plugin for sbt to create Azure Function artefacts (function.json) needed to publish code as an Azure Function.

 - create a

-file needs to be kept out of the git repository (it is .gitignore
+Note: The .env file needs to be kept out of the git repository (it is .gitignored)!

 See Using Sonatype in the SBT documentation.